MicrosoftDocs/entra-docs/docs/identity/users/groups-dynamic-rule-validation.md

 ---
-title: Validate rules for dynamic group membership (preview)
+title: Validate rules for dynamic membership groups membership (preview)
-description: How to test members against a membership rule for a dynamic group in Microsoft Entra ID.
+description: How to test members against a rule for a dynamic membership groups in Microsoft Entra ID.

 author: barclayn
 manager: amycolannino
 ms.service: entra-id
 ms.subservice: users
 ms.topic: how-to
-ms.date: 11/14/2023
+ms.date: 08/25/2024
 ms.author: barclayn
 ms.reviewer: yukarppa
 ms.custom: it-pro
 ---

-# Validate a dynamic group membership rule (preview) in Microsoft Entra ID
+# Validate rules for dynamic membership groups in Microsoft Entra ID (preview)

-Microsoft Entra ID provides the means to validate dynamic group rules (in public preview).
-On the **Validate rules** tab, you can validate your dynamic rule against sample group members to confirm the rule is working as expected.
-When you create or update dynamic group rules, you want to know whether a user or a device will be a member of the group.
+Microsoft Entra ID provides the means to validate rules for dynamic membership groups (in public preview).
+On the **Validate rules** tab, you can validate that rule against sample group members to confirm the rule is working as expected.
+When you create or update rules for dynamic membership groups, you want to know whether a user or a device is a member of the group.
 This knowledge helps you evaluate whether a user or device meets the rule criteria and help you troubleshoot when membership isn't expected.

 ## Prerequisites

-To evaluate the dynamic group rule membership feature, the administrator must be at least a Groups Administrator.
+To evaluate the rule for dynamic membership groups, the administrator must be at least a Groups Administrator.

 > [!TIP]
-> Assigning one of required roles via indirect group membership is not yet supported.
+> Assigning one of required roles via indirect dynamic membership groups is not yet supported.

-## To validate a dynamic group membership rule
+## To validate a rule for dynamic membership groups

 To get started, sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Groups Administrator](~/identity/role-based-access-control/permissions-reference.md#groups-administrator).